-The 3M ScotchMark Electronic Ball Marker System Extended Range Marker (model #1404-XR) http://solutions.3m.com/wps/portal/3M/en_US/Telecom/Home/Solutions/Utilities shall be considered an acceptable marker device for this specification.
+The 3M ScotchMark Electronic Ball Marker System Extended Range Marker (model #1404-XR) shall be considered an acceptable marker device for this specification.
 If an alternate equivalent marker is selected, contractor shall provide specifications and data sheets of the selected device to City Engineering prior construction in order for the City to confirm that the proposed marker device is compatible with the City's marking equipment.

-503.2(g) Sanitary Sewer Force Main Tracer Wire and Box.
+503.2(g) Sanitary Sewer Force Main Location.

 Effective Dec.
 31, 2006, Act 425, Chapter 182.0715(2r) of the Wisconsin State Statutes requires that all non-metallic building sewers (including sanitary laterals, private sanitary sewers and storm sewer laterals) installed within the City Right of Way, shall be accompanied by a means of locating the newly installed underground pipe.
-All new force mains (pressure sewer systems) shall be in accompanied by tracer wire location system.
+All new force mains (pressure sewer systems) installations shall be in accompanied by a location system which shall consist of marker balls on a fixed horizontal location schedule per the below requirements.